Dimandragon/approx_examples/README.md

 # about
-This is repo with some numerical approximations examples
+This is repo with some numerical approximations examples for project activities of the NRNU MEPHI Student Scientific Society
 # dependencies
  - git
  - c++ compiler (like gcc or clang)